jackhamond/jackhamond.github.io/_poems/take-but-degree-away.md

 ---
 title: "Take but degree away"
 author: "William Shakespeare"
+excerpt: |
-excerpt: "Take but degree away, untune that string,
+  Take but degree away, untune that string,
-And, hark, what discord follows! each thing meets  "
+  And, hark, what discord follows! each thing meets
 ---

 # Take but degree away